 Claire and Justine have a conversation where Justine tells her that Melancholia will destroy Earth and that that’s a good thing, because “life on Earth is evil”, “we don’t need to grieve for it” and “no one will miss it”.

 The day when Melancholia is supposed to pass by Earth comes and everybody sees it.
 However, after awhile, it doesn’t continue passing, but instead gets closer and closer to Earth.

 Claire is hysterical.
 Justine is convinced Melancholia will hit and destroy Earth and thus relieved and happy and finally recovering from her depression, eating candy and marmalade, bathing herself, putting on clean clothes, and even smiling.
 She’s also calmed and relaxed.

-The opposite is happening to Claire and John; John stops trying to fool himself and accepts the reality that Melancholia will indeed hit and destroy Earth and grabs Claire’s bottle of pills and kills himself.
+The opposite is happening to Claire and John; John stops trying to fool himself and accepts the reality that Melancholia will indeed hit and destroy Earth and grabs Claire’s bottle of and kills himself.
 Claire finds him, loses her mind completely for awhile, after which she tries to resign herself to reality and then asks Justine in tears to join her and Leo at the terrace when the collision happens and have a glass of wine so that the three will be together when everything ends.
 Justine stoically and very cruelly mocks her and her plan and tells her she thinks her plan is “a piece of shit” and refuses.